 Be open and be honest and don’t be afraid to disagree.
 Just as each relationship is unique, each couple’s financial situation is as well.
 It’s a time to look at the big picture financial situation and whether you’re comfortable with where you’re at.

-Successful couples come up with goals together and check in frequently to make sure they’re on the same page… as part of their 15 minute catch-ups.
+Successful couples come up with goals together and check in frequently to make sure they’re on the same page.
+This can be done as part of your 15 minute catch-ups.
 They break them down to short, medium and long term goals and constantly refine them.

 Do you want to purchase a home together?
 Are you saving up for kids?
 Do you want to add extra superannuation?
-Or plan a big trip to finance?
+Or plan a big trip overseas?
 Successful couples talk about where every dollar is being spent and reset their goals regularly.

 One partner should never have sole responsibility for a couple’s finances.
 That is a recipe for relationship disaster which can lead to financial infidelity and abuse of power.